-It may not be the most academic topic that Greg Blonder has studied, but it’s the reason he can tell you why sticking a can of beer up the rear of that chicken before grilling will make it succulently juicy.
+It may not be the most academic topic that Greg Blonder has studied, but it’s the reason he can tell you why sticking a can of beer into a chicken before grilling will make it succulently juicy.
 Contrary to conventional wisdom, it’s not the beer.

 Science confirms that the long-standing theory—that evaporating beer streams moisten the meat—is wrong.
 Rather, it’s standing the chicken vertically on the grill that yields that great taste, says Blonder, a College of Engineering professor of the practice of mechanical engineering.
 “The beer can actually slow down the cooking,” he says, because, cocooned by chicken meat, the can is “the last thing to heat up.…It’s actually causing the meat near the center to be kind of raw.”